SohelRana-aiub-Pro/Research-And-Development-Based-Projects/README.md

 # Data Driven And AI Models based Projects works;-

-1. 'Fashion Recommendation System-Deep Learning Models'
+1. 'Fashion Recommendation System-Deep Learning Models'-----

     Main ideas of this project; The main goal of this project is to analyze the 'Fashion Product Images Datasets' using Deep Learning Models.